IncognitoCoding/fexception/README.md

   - The second option allows you complete control over the returned formatted message and traceback.
 This is useful if you choose to create sub-modules to perform validation checks, but you do not want those sub-modules to show up in the traceback details.
   - This option is less common but powerful when you have nested helper modules.
   - The adjusted traceback detail will return to the console when raised, but the back-end traceback will still know the original calls to all modules.
 Any inspection of the trackback directly will show all calls.
+  - A tb_limit value needs to be set when enabling caller_override.
+Set the value to None for all output or a number to limit the returned traceback lines.

+The caller_overide option must be in dictionary format.
+Use the table below to set option.

 ### caller_override Usage Table: